railsuser2014/openobject-doc-book-en/4/4_13_Projects/4_13_Projects_management.rst

 * manual invoicing.

-Although invoicing tasks might appear useful, in certain situations it's best to invoice from the service or purchase orders instead.
+Although invoicing tasks might appear useful, in certain situations it is best to invoice from the service or purchase orders instead.
 These methods of invoicing are more flexible, with various pricing levels set out in the pricelist, and different products that can be invoiced.
-And it's helpful to limit the number of invoicing methods in your company by extending the use of an invoicing method that you already have.
+And it is helpful to limit the number of invoicing methods in your company by extending the use of an invoicing method that you already have.